FOR LAWYERS

 July 10, 2022

-For many employees, the prospect of termination is a dark specter that looms over them in the back of their minds.
-Due to the relentless pace of the U.S. marketplace, a loss of income for even a short period can be absolutely devastating to a person’s ability to keep a roof over their head, utilities running, or food on the table for themselves, to say nothing of the potential ripple effect it has on their family.
+For many employees, the possibility of termination is a dark cloud that hangs over their heads.
+Due to the fast-paced nature of the U.S. economy, even a short-term loss of income can make it impossible for a person to keep a roof over their head, keep their utilities running, or put food on the table, not to mention the adverse effects it could have on one's family.

-2. Gather and retain any evidence of wrongful action
+2. Gather and retain any evidence of employer misconduct

 • Call records